COURSE INFORMATION ABOUT THE 2021/22 11+ COURSE

 - Candidates need moral, emotional and psychological support as well as practical and academic support.

 - This is something to be welcomed and embraced because your child will truly appreciate the value of studying towards 11+ tests if the whole family is involved in the process.

 - This team effort can strengthen bonds between family members so that everyone gains by it.

 Being ready for 11+ tests requires children to build up certain types of knowledge and skills.
 This can be thought of as the learning infrastructure that permits children to learn effectively, a lack of which undermines other efforts to learn.
 Here are the top 3 things that allow children to excel in 11+ tests, all of them can be improved.1.
 By far the most important subject - for all 11+ tests – is ENGLISH

-Developing a mastery of English is more important for 11+ than maths, NVR, mock tests, practise papers, and exam techniques combined: all test papers, all maths questions, and all instructions are in … English!2.
+Developing a mastery of English is more important for 11+ than maths, NVR, mock tests, practice papers, and exam techniques combined: all test papers, all maths questions, and all instructions are in … English!2.
 Logical, disciplined thinking

 Logical thinking is what the word ‘reasoning’ in verbal reasoning, non-verbal reasoning, and numerical reasoning is referring to.3.
 Mental agility

 This is the ability to conceive scenarios, apply knowledge and reasoning in new situations, think creatively, and solve problems.
 Mental agility can be developed with practice – this is a feature of our courses.
 Copious, varied reading and developing mental arithmetic skills also contribute to improving mental agility.